-To find out how our respondents have succeeded in growing brand engagement on LinkedIn, we asked them to share their most effective LinkedIn marketing strategies.
+So, to find out how our respondents have succeeded in growing brand engagement on LinkedIn, we asked them to share their most effective LinkedIn marketing strategies.

-Late last year, LinkedIn released a change that gives everyone the option to switch their main profile CTA from “Connect” to “Follow.”
+In 2018, LinkedIn released a change that gives everyone the option to switch their main profile CTA from “Connect” to “Follow.”
 The “Follow” CTA lets people see your updates in their feeds—similar to liking a page on Facebook or following someone on Twitter—even if you’re not formally connected on the platform.

 This lets people use LinkedIn more like a traditional social channel and not simply as a networking platform.
 You can follow people whose updates you’re interested in, unfollow people even if you’re connected, and then scroll through your feed to see what the people you’re following have shared recently.

 In turn, that means that marketers can now use LinkedIn in the same way that you use other social platforms.
-And that’s exactly how most marketers are using the LinkedIn: to grow their audiences.
+And that’s exactly how most marketers are using LinkedIn: to grow their audiences.

 Revenue River’s Eric Pratt agrees: “I think more leads come from you being present when there’s a need, not by forcing your products/services on people.”